sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Test auto-start on login
 - [ ] Review testing & QA: assess if additional test cases, automation, or manual QA steps are needed before moving to documentation
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
-- [ ] Update README with all testing & QA changes

 ## Documentation
 - [ ] Update README with setup and usage instructions
 - [ ] Document configuration and troubleshooting steps
 - [ ] Review documentation: assess if additional documentation, diagrams, or user guides are needed before project completion
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
-- [ ] Update README with all documentation changes

 ---
 Add, update, or check off tasks as development progresses.